-Premiered by the Chicago Symphony for the 1933 Chicago World’s Fair, Florence Price’s Symphony No. 1 in E Minor inspired universal praise.
-The Chicago Daily News, Chicago Herald & Examiner, Music News, and Chicago Defender all lauded Price’s symphony, and First Lady Eleanor Roosevelt highlighted the premier in her national newspaper column, “My Day.”
-Yet, despite its enthusiastic reception, the symphony faded from public consciousness, for reasons quite clear to the composer herself.
-In July 1943, Price wrote to Serge Koussevitzky, then conductor of the Boston Symphony.
+The June 15 premier of Price’s Symphony No. 1 in E Minor inspired praise in white and black press alike.
+The Chicago Daily News, Chicago Herald & Examiner, Music News and Chicago Defender all lauded the work, and First Lady Eleanor Roosevelt highlighted the concert in her national newspaper column, “My Day.”
+A critic for the Chicago Daily Tribune wrote, “Not since the eighties [1880s] has there been such a response to [a] summer night musical program.”
+Yet despite its reception, the symphony was quickly segregated from the standard repertory.
+Price advocated for her compositions with little success, and the reasons were clear.
+In July 1943, Price wrote to Serge Koussevitzky, conductor of the Boston Symphony.

 My dear Koussevitzky,